15 Creative Optometry Website Design Ideas

 • Menu items — Keep it simple.
 Add your eye care services, online store, resources, contact us, and a patient center that includes online forms and insurance payments.

-• Jargon – Avoid using clichés, overused words, and hollow statements that will lose your audience’s attention.
+• Jargon – Avoig clichés, overused words, and hollow statements that will lose your audience’s attention.
 Instead, add some personality to your writing.

-• CTAs – Use CTAs sparingly.
-Think about the purpose of the page and what you want your visitors to do.
+• CTAs—Use CTAs sparingly.
+Think about the page’s purpose and what you want your visitors to do.
 Is it to make an appointment?
 How about 50% off an eye exam?
 CTAs do not have to appear on every page.

 13. Optimize Your Optometry Website For Mobile Devices